dimitri/pgloader/pgloader.1.md

 	    when they are to be found within the data fields themselves.
 	    Defaults to *double-quote*.

+      - *csv escape mode*

+        Takes either the special value *quote* (the default) or *following* and allows the CSV parser to parse either only escaped field separator or any character (including CSV data) when using the *following* value.

       - *fields terminated by*

 	    Takes a single character as argument, which must be found inside